rundeck/docs/docs/api/index.md

     PUT /api/{{ $apiMinVersion }}/system/acl/name.aclpolicy

-You can use Yaml, XML or JSON in the same request format as used by [Create an ACL Policy](#create-an-acl-policy).
+You can use Yaml or JSON in the same request format as used by [Create an ACL Policy](#create-an-acl-policy).

 **Response:**